f5/otel-weaver/README.md

 ## ToDo
 **Telemetry Schema Improvements**
-- [ ] Minimize number of declaration duplications in the resolved schema (especially for attributes).
 - [ ] Support local/enterprise semantic convention.
-- [ ] Support multiple level of telemetry schema inheritance.
 - [ ] Add support for `all` in telemetry schema versions section.
 - [ ] Add support for `span_events` in telemetry schema versions section.
 - [ ] Add support for `apply_to_spans` in telemetry schema versions section.
 - [ ] Add support for `apply_to_metrics` in telemetry schema metrics versions section.
 - [ ] Add support for `split` in telemetry schema metrics versions section.
 - [ ] Add support for group constraints `any_of`, ...
+- [ ] Support more than 2 levels of telemetry schema inheritance.
+- [ ] Minimize number of declaration duplications in the resolved schema (especially for attributes).
 - [X] Add support for group extends.
 - [X] Add support for group of attributes (in general and for metrics).
 - [X] Support attribute value everywhere (not only in resource).